KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 helm upgrade my-blog bitnami/wordpress --version 15.0.0 --set nameOverride="My Awesome Blog"
 ```
 **Useful Flags for `upgrade`**:
+*   `--install`: If a release with the specified name does not exist, this flag will run `helm install` instead.
 *   `--atomic`: If the upgrade fails, Helm automatically rolls back the release to the previous stable version.
 *   `--cleanup-on-fail`: Deletes any new resources that were created during a failed upgrade, preventing orphaned resources.